 5.2 The beech forest in the Solling as an ecosystem

 Within the framework of the IBP (International Biological Programme and subsequently), three beech forest and three spruce forest plots with differently fertilised meadows and one arable field were studied and compared in great detail in the Solling from 1966 to 1986.
 Characteristic vegetation types were also studied in other countries over many years.
 As an example of the main structures and processes in a nemoral forest of ZB VI, we choose results from the Solling and occasionally give comparative figures from studies of a continental oak forest on the Worskla, the left tributary of the middle Dnieper (IBP project of the then Leningrad University).
-The mixed oak forest is a 1,000 ha forest area for forest experiments, of which 160 ha is a protected primeval forest-like 300-year-old stand.
+The mixed oak forest is a 1,000 ha forest area for planed experiments, of which 160 ha is a protected primeval forest-like 300-year-old stand.

-The beech forest in the Solling (Ellenberg et al. 1986) is a soil acidic beech forest (Luzulo-Fagetum) at about 500 m NN.
+The beech forest in the Solling (Ellenberg et al. 1986) is a soil acidic beech forest (Luzulo-Fagetum) at about 500 m asl.
 The soils are predominantly slightly podsolic brown earths, formed from loess layers overlying the red sandstone.

-The climate in the Solling beech forest is characterized by a high degree of oceanicity, although there are significant differences between the individual years.
-The mean precipitation (1967 to 1981) amounts to 1,045 mm per year, which corresponds to the typical German rainy low mountain range climate (◘ Fig. I-19).
-However, the driest year 1976 brought only 706 mm, the wettest more than double, namely 1,479 (1970).
-Drier periods occur again and again, but they cannot be assigned to any particular season in Central Europe.
+The climate in the Solling beech forest is characterised by a high degree of oceanity, although there are significant differences between the individual years.
+The mean precipitation (1967 to 1981, IBP-period) amounts to 1,045 mm per year, resp.
+1,013 (1960-2018) which corresponds to the typical German rainy low mountain range climate (◘ Fig. I-19 a, b).
+However, the driest year 1976 brought only 686 mm, the wettest more than double, namely 1,647 (2007).
+To illustrate the long-term trend it is necessary to have long observation periods.
+From the Solling there is a sequence of data from 1960 until 2018 (Climatogram Fig. I-19 a, and Climate-diagramm Fig. I-19 b), which we take as an example to demonstrate the changes from year to year.
+Rather seldomly there is a month which is dry or even arid (indicated by red, Fig. I-19 a), more often there are months, which are hyperhumid with more than 100m rain per month.

+Such long-term data enabling us also to see general trends.
+The increase of the mean annual temperature is considerable and reaches about 1.5 K from 1960 to 2018 (Fig. I-19 c).
+The trend with the mean annual precipitation is less clear, but it seems that it is also increasing from about 1070 mm to 1150 mm per year.

+As indicated above, drier periods occur again and again, but they cannot be assigned to any particular season in Central Europe.
 Accordingly, days with relatively dense cloud cover and correspondingly low irradiation occur at all times of the year.
 Some typical diurnal variations of global radiation (◘ Fig. I-20) illustrate this.
-When the sky is overcast (► Fig. I-20, 3.7.1972), the global radiation can often hardly reach 1/10 of the radiation of a clear day (► Fig. I-20, 13.7.1972).
+When the sky is overcast (► Fig. I-20, 3.7.1972), the global radiation can often hardly reach ⅒ of the radiation of a clear day (► Fig. I-20, 13.7.1972).

 This then also acts as a limiting factor for the photosynthesis of the beech trees.

-The weather conditions are predominantly determined by westerly and southwesterly winds, as illustrated by the wind roses (◘ Fig. I-21).
-East winds occur occasionally during high-pressure weather in winter, north winds are practically non-existent.
+The weather conditions are predominantly determined by W and SW winds, as illustrated by the wind roses (◘ Fig. I-21).
+E winds occur occasionally during high-pressure weather in winter, N winds are practically non-existent.

 5.3 Ecophysiology of the tree layer